-Each heading must contain a title and output property.
-Each item must contain a title, url, and output property.
+Each folder or subfolder must contain a title and output property.
+Each folderitem or subfolderitem must contain a title, url, and output property.

 The two outputs available are web and pdf.
 (Even if you aren't publishing PDF, you still need to specify output: web).